koakh/NestJsPackageStarter/NOTES.md

 }
 ```

-now launch F5 it works without issues, great with land in
+now launch F5 it works without issues, great, we land in `debugger;`

 `nestjs-package-starter/src/test.ts` at debugger directive